 For what concerne my work as illustrator, I’ve started in 2015 and I’m a freelance since the start

-I’ve developed several personal projects, as you can see in my portofolio, and currently I’m working on an editorial project that wants to tell the story of tattooing and is aimed at children.
+I’ve developed several personal projects, as you can see in my portofolio, and currently I study comics at the Academy and visual arts and new media – Scuola Internazionale di Comics.

-I’ve also worked for American and European clients: in fact, I used to create tarot cards and personalized oracles, taking advantage of my knowledge in Symbology and Mythology.
+I’ve also worked for American and European clients: I used to create tarot cards and personalized oracles, taking advantage of my knowledge in Symbology and Mythology.

 I’ve also created flyers for Larp associations here in Sicily and for local events.
 I drew all my logos, stickers and business card, and my banner for the convention.